vazmigue/networking-iberia/3-hybrid-dns/30-dns-testing.md

 1. In the AWS Management Console choose **Services** then select **Route 53**.

 1. From the menu on the left, scroll down and select **Outbound Endpoints**.
-Pick the one with the shorter name.
+Pick the one with the name **tgw-outendpoint**.
 If you scroll down and theck the rules, you will see 2 rules configured.
 The first one is the "match" in this case and it will forward the traffic to the Bind Server within the DataCenter VPC:

 	![DNS NP1 to DC](../images/dns_outendpoint_vpc.png)